manuelsh/manuelsh.github.io/_posts/2025-07-03-understanding-LLM-from-context-window-pov.md

     *Source: Emergent Abilities of Large Language Models, Oct 2022*
 </div>

-In reality, LLMs don't predict the next word —they predict the next token, which represents an optimal compromise between predicting individual characters and entire words.
+In reality, LLMs don't predict the next word, they predict the next token, which represents an optimal compromise between predicting individual characters and entire words.
 On average, a token corresponds to about 0.8 words.
 For simplicity, I'll use "words" and "tokens" interchangeably throughout this article.

 The task of predicting the next word is surprisingly profound.
 Consider this prompt: